codeaholicguy/wowcup/README.md

 wowcup
 ======

 The finest Worldcup 2018 CLI.
+Inspired by [nba-go](https://github.com/xxhomey19/nba-go).

+`wowcup` is a node command line application written in TypeScript using [oclif](https://github.com/oclif/oclif) (a Node.JS Open CLI Framework).

+This is still in its early stages of development, so do expect bugs and errors.
+Your contributions are very welcome!

+All data comes from [api.football-data.org](https://api.football-data.org) APIs.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/wowcup.svg)](https://npmjs.org/package/wowcup)